 These files should be very basic and repeatable tasks you do daily.
 Some typical labels include the ‘Actions’ you do often.
 The real key is to label all your files using the verb form of the very next action.
 Common action files may include Pay, Call, Follow Up, Write, Read, etc. Here’s more on how to build an action file.

+It’s important to work within a reasonable time horizon.
+That’s why I recommend you focus your time on organizing with a weekly planner like this one.
 This organizing structure helps you pool papers into chronological files.
 Create a file labeled to handle tasks that occur monthly, weekly, and daily.
 Not all people will need these types of files.
 However, if your work requires you to do certain things on different days, or during different times of the year, these file types can really help you stay on track.

 Everyone pays taxes.
 So set up a tax file to gather bills, invoices, receipts, and expenses throughout the year.
 This way, come tax time, you’ll have an easy 1-stop file that has all the records you need.
 With a complete and comprehensive file, it’s easier to cull and collate exactly the papers you need to prepare your taxes on time.

 These should be the papers you MUST have and hold onto for the long term.
 These files may contain reference data, past personal records, important details you may need someday, or purchase records you should keep.
-For instance, I keep all the records I create on my past clients.
+For instance, I keep all the records I create for my past clients.
 Since I’m a certified and credentialed coach, I’m required to keep client data and hours on hand in case of an audit.

 This category should contain any information you can’t replace easily.
 Additionally, since so much is web searchable, this category can be ruthlessly culled to only contain those items not found elsewhere.
 Remember, sometimes it’s nice to have something printed to carry, read or refer to.
 So, you may want to keep paper copies of items such as phone lists, menus, collaborators, research, and presentations that you can put your hands on for future reference.